-Rossoblu counterpart Stefano Pioli took offense to the 43-year-old's actions, labeling them disrespectful, but the former Siena boss has claimed that he is only objecting due to antipathy towards the Bianconeri.
+Rossoblu counterpart Stefano Pioli took offence to the 43-year-old's actions, labelling them disrespectful, but the former Siena boss has claimed that he is only objecting due to antipathy towards the Bianconeri.

 "To be happy at winning another Scudetto is considered a lack of respect?
-I was just celebrating alongside my fans, while the gestures were spontaneous toward my daughter."
+I was just celebrating alongside my fans, while the gestures were spontaneous towards my daughter."

 The Dall'Ara win took Juve 12 points clear at the top of the table, but Conte has warned his team not to get complacent in the title run-in.

 "We’ve taken a big step forward, but there are still 27 points to play for.
 We're achieving important things and must continue," he continued.